-Just ten classes (plus six session beans local interfaces and 1 annotation interface) where used to implement this application.
+Just nine classes (plus six session beans local interfaces) where used to implement this application.
 Six session bean action listeners contain all the business logic for the listed features.

 - BookingListAction retrieves existing bookings for the currently logged in user. - ChangePasswordAction updates the password of the currently logged in user. - HotelBookingAction implements the core functionality of the application: hotel room searching, selection, booking and booking confirmation.
-This functionality is implemented as a conversation, so this is the most interesting class in the application. - LoginAction validates the login details and retrieves the logged in user. - LogoutAction ends the login session. - RegisterAction registers a new system user.
+This functionality is implemented as a conversation, so this is the most interesting class in the application. - RegisterAction registers a new system user.